appbaseio/reactivesearch-api-docker/README.md

 #### Configure

-This service comes with simple user interface which allows you to set credentials and other environment variables, that are required by the above service.
+This service comes with simple user interface which allows you to set credentials and other environment variables.
+Also it watches for environment variable file changes, so that if any variable in file is changed it can restart arc service.

-#### Watcher
+#### Nginx

-This services keeps eye on the environment file and restarts the arc service, whenever configurations are changed.
+This service helps in setting up reverse proxy for Arc Service and serving Configuration service.
+It also helps in serving data using with TLS certificate, which is recommended for production.

 ## Quick Start 🚀